Gustav Schelde Møller Billede 05.07.2024, 18.10.17 1600Px

 Read the arrival guide

-In our entrance map, you can see where your camping area is located.
-You can also see the various Wristband Exchange zones where you can exchange your ticket for a festival wristband.
+In our entrance map, you can check where your camping area is located.
+You’ll also find the different Wristband Exchange zones, where you can swap your ticket for a festival wristband.

 See the map here

-With a full festival ticket, you have the option to stay in our camping areas.
-We have a wide variety of camping areas to suit every taste.
+With a full festival ticket (partoutbillet), you can stay in our camping areas.
+We’ve got a wide range of camping options to suit all tastes.

 Get the full overview of camping here